cstong99/ghapplate/README.md

 Go to https://github.com/webapplate/ghapplate, click 'fork' button to fork the template to your repository.

+## How to seee ghapplate

+Go to https://cstong99.github.io/ghapplate, that's all :-)

 ## Features

 Learn more from [webapplate document](https://github.com/webapplate/webapplate/wiki).